bmc-eng/CountdownAPI/readme.md

 Returns example:
 ```
 {
+    "definitions": [
+        "Unawares; unexpectedly; -- sometimes preceded by at.
+[Obs.]
+Holinshed.",
+        "To recant or recall, as an oath; to recall after having sworn; to abjure.
+J. Fletcher.\n\nTo recall an oath.
+Spenser.",
+        "Toward the sun.",
+        "A Dane.
+[Obs.]
+Inquire me first what Danskers are in Paris.
+Shak.",
+        "Apart; separate from each other; into parts; in two; separately; into or in different pieces or places.
+I took my staff, even Beauty, and cut it asunder.
+Zech. xi.
+10. As wide asunder as pole and pole.
+Froude."
+    ],
     "dictionary": [
-        "thread",
-        "hatred",
-        "dearth"
+        "unwares",
+        "unswear",
+        "sunward",
+        "dansker",
+        "asunder"
     ],
-    "test": [
+    "userLetters": [
+        "s",
+        "r",
+        "k",
+        "d",
+        "u",
         "a",
-        "a",
-        "a",
-        "a",
-        "a",
-        "a"
+        "e",
+        "w",
+        "n"
     ]
 }
 ```

 ## To do

-- Add in the dictionary definition of the results
+- Add in the dictionary definition of the results (DONE)
-- Add functionality to limit the size of the array being returned
+- Add functionality to limit the size of the array being returned (DONE)

 ## Contributions